 |

-Rise in average temperature Changes in rainfall patterns |
+Rise in average temperature’ changes in rainfall patterns |

 Risk |

-Large |
+High |